 EDTECH 662 ›

-ADVANCED QUANTITATIVE RESEARCH METHODS Explores advanced concepts of quantitative theory and data analysis methods.
+SURVEY RESEARCH AND ANALYSIS Explores advanced concepts of survey research theory and data analysis methods.
 Guides selection and application of multiple, appropriate levels of analysis to selected research questions.
 Purchase of statistical analysis software is required.
-PREREQ: EDTECH 651 & 652.
+PREREQ: EDTECH 651.

 EDTECH 663 ›